 - Avoid any type of intense exercise in the afternoon or evening hours.

-- Try a gentle yoga or meditation routine to wind down your day.
+- Try a gentle yoga routine to wind down your day.

 - Diffuse lavender essential oil to help promote relaxation.

 - Sip on herbal tea instead of having a sugary dessert after dinner.

 - Read a book if this helps you relax.

 Making little changes can lead to huge results when it comes to how well you sleep.
 Plus, once you develop a successful habit and start sleeping better, you may just find that you start living better too!